Belarus in the Junior Eurovision Song Contest 2016: Alexander Minyonok

 Alexander, who is also called Sasha, started singing professionally when he was eight.
 He is an artist of the Belarusian dance band "Sensation" and a student of the Russian Academy of Popular Music of Igor Krutoy.
 The young artist literally grew up behind the stage of the well-known Belarusian festival "Slavic Bazaar", where his mother worked.
 From early childhood, he followed famous artists, including Eurovision stars, and took part in many competitions in Belarus.

 Alexander started singing solo in 2011.
 Since then, he has performed a variety of musical styles, he dances, presents TV shows and also acts in films.
 He plays both the piano and the accordion, and plans to learn how to play the drums in future.

 Sasha dreams of singing with Bruno Mars and Justin Timberlake.
 He is also a big fan of Justin Bieber and plans one day to perform in New York City's famous Madison Square Garden.
 He believes that apart from the vocal skills, the main thing for a true artist is his charisma, kindness and intentions to give positive energy to audience.

 In his spare time he loves hoverboarding, skateboarding, rollerblading, skating, cycling, snowboarding in winter, and of course playing football with friends.
 Alexander also enjoys nature and watching films.

-In 2017, Sasha competed in The Voice Kids Ukraine and finished runner-up.
+In 2017, Alexander competed in The Voice Kids Ukraine and finished runner-up.

 Musyka moikh pobed

 "Musyka moikh pobed" (Музыка моих побед, Music of my victories) is a song by Belarusian singer Alexander Minyonok.
-It will represent Belarus during the Junior Eurovision Song Contest 2016.
+It represented Belarus during the Junior Eurovision Song Contest 2016.
 It is composed and written by Kirill Ermakov and Roman Kolodko.